High-order quantum algorithm for solving linear differential equations

-A state of dimension $s$ can be prepared with complexity $O(\sqrt{s})$ using the method of Ref.\ \cite{Grover00}.
-As discussed above, we assume an oracle of the form used in Ref.\ \cite{Berry09} for the sparseness.
-This means that it only requires one oracle call to prepare an $s$-sparse state from a dimension $s$ state with the same coefficients \cite{Berry09}.
+A state of dimension $s$ can be prepared with complexity $O(\sqrt{s})$ using the method of Ref.~\cite{Grover00}.
+We take the oracle that gives the positions of the nonzero elements to be of the form given in Eq.~\eqref{eq:orc}.
+This form is the same as in Ref.~\cite{Berry09}, and is slightly stronger than the form given in Ref.~\cite{Berry07}.
+To obtain an oracle of this form, one simply needs to be able to invert the function for the positions of the nonzero elements.
+This inversion can be performed efficiently if the positions are given sequentially.
+Using an oracle of this form simplifies the problem, because it only requires one oracle call to prepare an $s$-sparse state from a dimension $s$ state with the same coefficients \cite{Berry09}.
 Therefore the complexity of preparing an $s$-sparse state is also $O(\sqrt{s})$.

 Let us encode the state in three registers (which may themselves be composed of multiple qubits).
 The first is one qubit encoding $\ket{0}$ for the times $t_1,\ldots,t_{N_t/2}$, and $\ket{1}$ for the times $t_0,t_{N_t/2+1},\ldots,t_{N_t}$.
 The second register provides the remainder of the encoding of the time.
-The third register is of dimension $N_x$, and encodes $b$ or $x_{\rm in}$.
+The third register is of dimension $N_x$, and encodes $\bm{b}$ or $\bm{x}_{\rm in}$.

-By performing a rotation on the first qubit, based on the normali{\s}ations of $x_{\rm in}$ and $b$, we obtain the correct relative weighting of the two time ranges.
+By performing a rotation on the first qubit, based on the normali{\s}ations of $\bm{x}_{\rm in}$ and $\bm{b}$, we obtain the correct relative weighting of the two time ranges.
 Then, conditional on the qubit being in the state $\ket{0}$, we can prepare a superposition of times $t_1,\ldots,t_{N_t/2}$ in the second register, as well as a state encoding $b$ in the third register.
-Conditional on the qubit being in the state $\ket{1}$, we can prepare the time $t_0$ in the second register, and $x_{\rm in}$ in the third register.
+Conditional on the qubit being in the state $\ket{1}$, we can prepare the time $t_0$ in the second register, and $\bm{x}_{\rm in}$ in the third register.
 The complexity of these controlled state preparations will be $O(\sqrt{s})$.
 The complexity of preparing the superposition of times can be made $O(\log(N_t))$ simply by choosing $N_t$ to be a power of two (which does not change the scaling). \end{proof}

 We now translate the complexity of solving linear systems into the complexity of obtaining a state corresponding to the solution of the differential equation.